Download the PDF version of this lesson plan.

 - Let’s say you earn $20 doing chores (lots of them), and you’re being paid in cash.
 Create a table of possible outcomes that shows the possible combinations of $10’s, $5’s and $1’s that would total your $20.
 (Look back at the table we did before to see how to set this problem up.)

 - You and a friend (who has no understanding of probability) are at the mall on a hot Tuesday afternoon in the middle of the summer.
 She offers to buy you a snow cone if you can guess the types of dollar bills she has in her wallet in fewer than three guesses.
 She tells you she has $20 and none of the bills are $1’s or a $20.
 If you don’t guess correctly by the third try, you have to give her a quarter.
-Are your odds of guessing correctly greater than ½?
+Is the probability of your guess being correct greater than ½?

 - No, it would not be normal.
 Most likely, either a trick is being played or there is something wrong with the coin.